Blog

 In a previous article, we explored how breathwork can change us.
 What’s so fantastic about breathwork is how accessible it is.
 Anyone who breathes can practice breathwork!
 And you don’t need to pay for a 1-hour class to experience the benefits: just a few minutes of intentional breathing can already lift your mood.

 Try for yourself!
-Below, we share some well-known breathing exercises.
+Below, we share some well-known breathwork exercises.
 Perfect to practice during the lunch break at work or whenever you need a quick energy boost or patience reset.

 Calming Breathing Exercises